sct/overseerr/docs/support/faq.md

 ## Notifications

-### I am getting "Username and Password not accepted" when sending email notifications to gmail!
+### I am getting "Username and Password not accepted" when attempting to send email notifications via Gmail!

-**A:** If you have 2-Step Verification enabled on your account you will need to create an app password.
-More details can be found [here](https://support.google.com/mail/answer/185833).
+**A:** If you have 2-Step Verification enabled on your account, you will need to create an [app password](https://support.google.com/mail/answer/185833).